AngleProtocol/angle-docs/side-products/merkl/helpers.md

 ### Requesting support for a new liquidity manager

-To add support for your liquidity manager you can create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).
+To add support for your liquidity manager you can create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc) and fill out [this form](https://tally.so/r/w4JYLr).

-You will need to submit the following information for each chain/DEX pair you want to add:

-- Chain (Arbitrum, Optimism, Polygon or Ethereum)
-- DEX (UniswapV3, SushiSwapV3, ...)
-- Address of your factory contract (or addresses if you have multiple factories)
-- Address of one of the vaults created by each of your factory contracts

 ## Add a new reward token to Merkl

 Reward tokens sent through Merkl need to be whitelisted before being used.
-To get your token whitelisted, please fill [this form](https://www.notion.so/anglemoney/Merkl-Token-whitelisting-form-24472cf504964fff90b1d39f50c26795) and create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).
+To get your token whitelisted, please fill [this form](https://tally.so/r/3y2bqx), open a pull request with your token information [on this repo](https://github.com/AngleProtocol/angle-assets) and create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).